shenwei356/ictv-taxdump/README.md

 Most viruses have the seven-ranks (Kingdom, Phylum, Class, Order, Family, Genus, Species), and each has a name.

-We assign the virus name a TaxId with the rank of "no rank" below the species rank.
+Optionally, we assign the virus name a TaxId with the rank of "subspecies" below the species rank.
 Therefore, we can also track the changes of these assemblies via the TaxId later.

 ### Generation of TaxIds